-- Press the shutter button to start audio recording. - Press the shutter button again to stop audio recording.
+- .
+If you do not want to record audio at this time. press [MENU].
+This will display the monitor screen for shooting the next image. - 2.
+Press the shutter button to start audio recording. - 3.
+Press the shutter button again to stop audio recording.